charlesq34/DIY-Deep-Learning-Workstation/README.md

 # DIY-Deep-Learning-Workstation
 Build a deep learning workstation from scratch.
-While this document is written for Ubuntu 16.04 with TensorFlow, most steps should also apply to other Ubuntu versions such as 14.04 and other deep leanring frameworks.
+While this document is written for Ubuntu 14.04 with TensorFlow, most steps should also apply to other Ubuntu versions and deep leanring frameworks.

 Have fun DIY-ing!